jordybronowicki37/CNSD/module-1/opdracht_2_4/README.md

 ## Docker
 How to run the project in a container:
-1. Create the package:`mvn install`
-2. Build the container:`docker build -f Dockerfile -t cnsd-bank .`
+1. Build the container:`docker build -f Dockerfile -t cnsd-bank .`
-3. Start the container:
+2. Start the container:
    1. Run the stand-alone container with dev profile: `docker run -p 8080:8080 -t cnsd-bank`
    2. Or run the entire prod infrastructure: `docker-compose up -d`